 - Verification of higher-order programs.

 There will be no formal proceedings of the workshop.
 Work presented may be submitted elsewhere for formal publication, or, indeed, may have already been formally published.
-Abstracts will be made available online via this website and ArXiv.org.
+Abstracts will be made available online via this website and on the FLoC USB stick.
 We encourage participants with analysis tools to make these tools available on our website.
 This can be done either by providing us with source tarballs or zip files, or by providing us with links to the tool homepage as part of the submission.

 Submissions may range from 1 page abstracts through to 15 page tutorials or surveys in the llncs format.
 Please indicate on your submission how long you would like to talk for.
 This may range from 10 minutes for cool new ideas, or 45-60 minutes for full tutorials or surveys.
 Submission will be via easychair, via the following link: